Floodlight: Light source technologies

 LED floodlights are bright enough to be used for illumination purposes on large sport fields.
 The main advantages of LEDs in this application are their lower power consumption, longer life, and instant start-up (the lack of a "warm-up" period reduces game delays after power outages).
 They have replaced many metal halide floodlights.
 Halogen and electrodeless induction floodlights also exist.

 The first LED lit sports field in the United Kingdom was switched on at Taunton Vale Sports Club on 6 September 2014.

+Luminous intensity distribution

+In the United States, the luminous intensity distribution of a floodlight (measured using a goniophotometer) is commonly described using the National Electrical Manufacturers Association (NEMA) "Type" designations shown in Table 1.
+A floodlight's NEMA Type is determined based on its field angle, which is defined by the Illuminating Engineering Society (IES) as the angle between the two directions for which the intensity is 10% of the maximum intensity as measured in a plane containing the nominal beam centerline.